jrcb49/math271.2-codes/README.md

 # math271.2-codes
-Codes used for the M AMF graduate class __MATH 271.2 Advanced Statistical Methods__.
+Codes used for the M AMF graduate class __MATH 271.2 Advanced TIme Series and Forecasting__.
 * `3TSA.R` : review codes for basic time series analysis
 * `3LinearModels.R` : codes for implementing ARIMA models for the mean equation
 * `4VolatilityModels.R` : codes for implementing GARCH models for the volatility equation